 Defining this macro builds a TSS that does not implement input parameter checking.
 The commands are sent as-is to the TPM, which will presumably do its own check.

-The two main use cases of this macro are:
+This two main use cases of this macro are:

-to reduce the size of the TSS library by about 15%.
+to reduce the size of the TSS library by about 10%.